 3. Make good use of social media

 If you're wondering how to network well, now is the time to amp up and analyze your social accounts.
-Most (if not all) people are online, so make sure you are saying the right things about yourself through your social media image.
+Most (if not all) people are online, so make sure you are staying on top of your online presence and putting the right image out there.

-If one of your goals is to transition into a new career, then make sure you highlight the positive side of yourself.
+If one of your goals is to transition into a new career, then make sure you highlight your transferable skills and interest in your new industry.
 Try viewing your own social media pages from the eyes of a stranger.
 Would you want to know more about you from your profile, or reach out to you with opportunities?

 5. Be helpful to the person you want to connect with